Silverstoneia flotator

 Silverstoneia flotator, the rainforest rocket frog, is a terrestrial, diurnal frog found in humid lowlands of Costa Rica and Panama.
-It is generally very common and therefore considered to be of least concern by the IUCN.
+It is considered to be of least concern by the IUCN.
 The taxonomy is in need of a review, as it may consist of a complex of several species.

+This frog has been observed between 10 and 865 meters above sea level, near rocky-bottomed streams.
+The frog has been observed in secondary forest, so scientists infer that it may tolerate some habitat disturbance.

+The female frog lays eggs in leaf litter.
+After the eggs hatch, the male frog carries the tadpoles to streams.

+The IUCN classifies this frog as least concern of extinction because of its large range, large population, and tolerance to habitat disturbance.
+What threat it faces comes from deforestation associated with agriculture, logging, and urbanization.